faisaldialpad/hellouniverse/README.md

 6. Given an array of size `n`, find the `m`th smallest element (aka implement the selection algorithm). `SelectionAlgorithm.java`
 7. Given a set, find all the subsets. `Subset.java`
 8. Given a series of integers.
 How we find a pair of numbers that sums to 1000. `ComplementPair.java`
+9. Given an array containing time required to perform tasks.
+If 2 persons starts performing from both end of the array, how many tasks will each person perform?
+Link: http://codeforces.com/problemset/problem/6/C , `Codeforces6C.java`

 ### LinkedLists
 #### C/linkedlists/